Official Website of Manuel Pañares, The Cebuano Artist from the Philippines

 A Cebuano artist and self-described "artist-witness," he specializes in depicting the evolving profiles of Cebu City (Sugbo) in Central Visayas and vignettes of indigenous tribal women from Mindanao in southern Philippines, informed by extensive travels, research, and a passion for ethnology and history to ensure historical and cultural accuracy.
-Mentored by National Artist Victorio C. Edades, with whom he collaborated on major murals like "Kasaysayan ng Lahi" and the longest mural in Philippine art history at the Central Bank in Davao, Panares draws inspiration from Paul Gauguin's portrayals of indigenous peoples and primarily works in pastel and acrylic mediums.
+Mentored by National Artist Victorio C. Edades, with whom he collaborated on major murals like "Kasaysayan ng Lahi" and "Davao Industries", the longest mural in Philippine art history at the Central Bank in Davao(now in the National Museum of the Philippines – Davao); Panares draws inspiration from Paul Gauguin's portrayals of indigenous peoples and primarily works in pastel and acrylic mediums.

 Sto.
 Nino and Queen Juana